Sanctuary: Drumlin Farm

-- First Aid / CPR training – free class offered to staff in June
+- Free First Aid/CPR training class offered to staff in June

-- Network with Mass Audubon staff (conservation, education, climate science, sustainable agriculture, etc.)
+- Network with Mass Audubon staff (Conservation, Education, Climate Science, etc.)

 Employees must successfully complete a CORI and SORI Background Check and a Motor Vehicle Record (if applicable) is required.